pierva/deploy-flask-app-to-linux-server/README.md

 ```
 If apache is set correctly, you'll see the welcome page when you navigate to the public_IP from the browser.

+We also need WSGI in our server.

+mod_wsgi is an Apache HTTP Server module by Graham Dumpleton that provides a WSGI compliant interface for hosting Python based web applications under Apache.

 Install mod_wsgi for python3:
 ```sh
 $ sudo apt-get install libapache2-mod-wsgi-py3